 Everyone is familiar with sneezing due to a cold, allergies, or just getting something as simple as dust or pollen up your nose.
 During a regular sneeze, your lungs force air out through the nose to dislodge whatever is causing the irritation.

 A reverse sneeze is a similar concept but in reverse.
 In this situation, the irritation is commonly in the back of the nasal passages or the back of the dog’s throat (i.e. the nasopharynx).
-During a reverse sneeze (i.e. paroxysmal respiration), the body forces air through the nose during the inhale.
-This means the body pulls air in towards the lungs, which creates the reverse sneezing sound.
+During a reverse sneeze (i.e. paroxysmal respiration), the body pulls air through the nose and toward the lungs as the dog inhales forcefully.
+As the dog rapidly draws air over the structures in the nose and throat, this creates the reverse sneezing sound.

 Aimee Johnson, DVM, graciously shared this video which shows classic reverse sneezing….

 Every dog’s reverse sneeze is a little unique.
-This is video shows Mailey, a Cocker Spaniel mix, reverse sneezing.
+This video shows Mailey, a Cocker Spaniel mixed breed dog, reverse sneezing.
 Video credit: Dr. Jennifer Barczak

 What causes reverse sneezing in dogs?

-If the dog truly is reverse sneezing (rather than suffering from a more serious medical problem), an episode can be triggered by anything that causes irritation in the back of the throat.
-Some common offenders are:
+An episode of reverse sneezing can be triggered by anything that causes irritation in the back of the throat.
+Some common causes of reverse sneezing in dogs are:

 - Nasal mites